• Skip to primary navigation

 Ingredients

-• 1 cup cooked taco meat, shredded chicken, or black beans
+• ¼ cup cooked taco meat, turkey or beef

 Instructions